ViktorShiyan/english/home_work/Task 175.md

 2. My sister `gets` up at eight o\`clock.
 3. She `is` a schoolgirls.
 She `goes` to school in the afternoon.
 4. Jane `is` fond of sports.
 She `does` her morning exercises every day.
-5. For breackfast she `hus` to eggs, a sandwich and a cup of tea.
+5. For breackfast she `haves` to eggs, a sandwich and a cup of tea.
 6. After breackfast she `goes` to school.
 7. It `takes` her two hours to her homework.
 8. She `speaks` French well.